How to stay cool while scuba diving in the summer!

 Wait For It…

-Probably the most important advice is to wait until the last minute to change into your wetsuit.
+Probably the most important advice is to wait until right before diving to change into your wetsuit.
 Put together all your gear and get ready for the dive, but leave the wetsuit until the last possible moment.

 Here’s more about Wetsuits: Why You Need To Buy Your Own.